Sho (wrestler): Chaos (2017–2021)

 On October 9, 2017, at King of Pro-Wrestling, Tanaka and Komatsu, billed as "Sho" and "Yoh", returned to NJPW, when they were revealed as Rocky Romero's new tag team Roppongi 3K.
 The two defeated Funky Future (Ricochet and Ryusuke Taguchi) in their return match to become the new IWGP Junior Heavyweight Tag Team Champions.
 Through their affiliation with Romero, Sho and Yoh also became part of the Chaos stable.
-On November 5 at Power Struggle, Roppongi 3K defeated Super 69 (A. C. H. and Ryusuke Taguchi) in the finals to win the 2017 Super Jr. Tag Tournament.
-On January 4, 2018, Roppongi 3K lost the IWGP Junior Heavyweight Tag Team Championship to The Young Bucks (Matt Jackson and Nick Jackson) at Wrestle Kingdom 12 in Tokyo Dome, but won it back on January 28 at the New Beginning in Sapporo.
-Roppongi 3K lost the tag team championships to El Desperado and Yoshinobu Kanemaru at the NJPW 46th Anniversary Event in March 2018.
+On November 5 at Power Struggle, Roppongi 3K defeated Super 69 (ACH and Ryusuke Taguchi) in the finals to win the 2017 Super Jr. Tag Tournament.
+On January 4, 2018, Roppongi 3K lost the Junior Heavyweight Tag Team Championship to The Young Bucks (Matt Jackson and Nick Jackson) at Wrestle Kingdom 12, but won it back on January 28 at the New Beginning in Sapporo.
+Roppongi 3K lost the Junior Heavyweight Tag Team Championship to Suzuki-gun (El Desperado and Yoshinobu Kanemaru) at the NJPW 46th Anniversary Event in March 2018.
 In May 2018, he entered the Best of the Super Juniors tournament.
-He finished the tournament with 3 wins and 4 losses, failing to advance to the finals.
-In October, Sho and Yoh entered the 2018 Super Junior Tag League, winning the tournament for the second time in a row to face El Desperado and Yoshinobu Kanemaru at Wrestle Kingdom 13.
+He finished the tournament with three wins and four losses, failing to advance to the finals.
+In October, Sho and Yoh entered the 2018 Super Junior Tag League, winning the tournament for the second time in a row to face Desperado and Kanemaru at Wrestle Kingdom 13.
 However, an earlier loss to the team of Shingo Takagi and Bushi made the title match a triple threat, that Takagi and Bushi would go onto win, with Takagi pinning Sho.
-At New Japan’s 47th Anniversary Event, Sho and Yoh would defeat Takagi and Bushi to win the championships for a third time.
-Sho would then start to call out Takagi for a singles match, even hoping to face Takagi in the Best of the Super Juniors 26 finals.
+At New Japan's 47th Anniversary Event, Sho and Yoh would defeat Takagi and Bushi to win the Junior Heavyweight Tag Team Championship for a third time.
+Sho would then start to call out Takagi for a singles match, even hoping to face Takagi in the Best of the Super Juniors finals.
 Takagi and Sho would meet on the first night of the tournament with Takagi defeating Sho.
-In June, Roppongi 3K would lose the Junior Tag Team Championships to the team of El Phantasmo and Taiji Ishimori.
-In November, Sho and Yoh would win the Super Junior Tag League for the 3rd time in a row.
+In June, Roppongi 3K would lose the Junior Tag Team Championship to Bullet Club (El Phantasmo and Taiji Ishimori).
+In November, Sho and Yoh would win the Super Junior Tag League for the third time in a row.
 At Wrestle Kingdom 14, Roppongi 3K would defeat Phantasmo and Ishimori to win the titles for a fourth time.
 Roppongi 3K would make their first successful title defense against Desperado and Kanemaru at The New Beginning in Osaka.
 They would make their second successful title defense against Rocky Romero and Ryusuke Taguchi on the first night of the New Japan Road tour.
-Following New Japan’s return to producing wrestling shows, Sho entered the 2020 New Japan Cup avenging his loss to Shingo Takagi in the first round before losing to Sanada in the second.
+Following New Japan's return to producing wrestling shows, Sho entered the 2020 New Japan Cup avenging his loss to Takagi in the first round before losing to Sanada in the second.
 Sho challenged for his first singles title, the NEVER Openweight Championship, in a defeat to Takagi at Dominion.
-Unfortunately during that time, Roppongi 3K was forced to relinquish the IWGP Junior Heavyweight Tag Championships due to Yoh suffering a knee injury against Bushi during the New Japan Cup.
+Unfortunately during that time, Roppongi 3K was forced to relinquish the Junior Heavyweight Tag Championship due to Yoh suffering a knee injury against Bushi during the New Japan Cup.
 In November 2020, he entered the Best of the Super Juniors tournament.
 He finished the tournament with 6 wins and 3 losses, failing to advance to the finals.